Being as an Ocean

 Being as an Ocean is an American post-hardcore band from Alpine, California, formed in 2011.
-They have released five studio albums: Dear G-d..., How We Both Wondrously Perish, a self-titled album, Waiting for Morning to Come, released on 8 September 2017, and PROXY: An A.N.I.M.O.
-Story, released in 2019.
+They have released six studio albums: Dear G-d..., How We Both Wondrously Perish, a self-titled album, Waiting for Morning to Come, released on 8 September 2017, PROXY: An A.N.I.M.O.
+Story, released in 2019, and Death Can Wait in 2024.
 How We Both Wondrously Perish was released in May 2014 and charted at number 57 on the Billboard 200 in the U.S.

 History

 Years as Vanguard and Dear G-d...
 (2011–2013)

 Being as an Ocean was originally named Vanguard, where they played extreme metal with a Christian message, however, as their sound was experimented with more, they began to lose interest in playing metal and instead pursued a more post-hardcore sound.
 Demo versions of the songs "The Hardest Part Is Forgetting Those You Swore You Would Never Forget" and "Humble Servant, Am I" were streamed on Vanguard's MySpace page on January 4, 2011.
 The band thereafter changed their name to Being as an Ocean.

 Guitarist Tyler Ross wrote the whole first album right after the band's formation.
 Dear G-d... was tracked in an old hotel called The Palms and was sent to Brian Hood to be mixed and mastered.
 The first single from the album was its title track, which was released on January 3, 2012, and was met with positive acclaim.
 Shortly after, Jacob Prest joined the band as rhythm guitarist.
 Being as an Ocean toured over twenty countries including Canada, Germany, Georgia, Austria, the United Kingdom and Australia with support from bands such as Counterparts, Hundredth, Sierra, Liferuiner, Napoleon, and The Elijah.
 They released a b-side from Dear G-d... titled "The People Who Share My Name" on August 5, 2013.